Sutrula: Production

 Despite completing production in early 2013, the film was delayed for almost a year, before the team geared up for a theatrical release in late 2014.
 For promotional purposes, the team hired out jeeps featuring a doll, a pivotal character in the film, and rode around the streets of Tamil Nadu.

 Soundtrack

 Release

 The film was released across Tamil Nadu on 19 December 2014 alongside Mysskin's Pisasu (2014).
 The film opened to mixed reviews, with a critic from The Hindu stating the film "doesn’t respect your intelligence" referring to one scene.
-Thinathanthi and other Tamil daily papers of TN highly appreciated this movie for its making and interesting thrilling scenes!